Atlanta Probate Lawyers Helping Clients Through Probate After the Death of a Loved One

 What Can I Do to Avoid Probate?

-Because probate is costly and time-consuming, many of our clients choose to avoid it by setting up a living trust.
-Assets in a trust can be directly transferred to beneficiaries upon the trustor’s death and the process is kept private and away from the courts, making it possible for beneficiaries to receive their share of the inheritance in less time and less hastle.
-A trust is only one example of several different estate planning tools and strategies at your disposal.
-Every estate is different, and there is no solution that will work well for every one of them, so it is important to consult with a professional to see if a trust is right for you, or if you would be better off with a different estate planning option.
+A common question our Estate Planning Attorneys in Atlanta answer every day is how to avoid having one’s estate probated.
+The best answer is to create a Living Trust during your lifetime.
+Because probate is costly and time-consuming, many of our clients choose to avoid it by setting up a Living Trust.
+Assets in a trust can be directly transferred to beneficiaries upon the Settlor’s death, and the process is kept private and away from the courts, making it possible for beneficiaries to receive their share of the inheritance in less time and with fewer costs and less hassle.

 What Next Steps Should I Take?

 If you are dealing with the prospect of having to take your loved one’s estate through the probate process, or you are ready to plan ahead and want to spare your family from the lengthy and laborious probate process, consult a probate attorney at Oren Ross & Associates.
 Each member of our team takes pride in treating every client as a VIP and pays special attention to your estate planning needs and concerns.
 We want to help you craft a plan to preserve your legacy or give you the confidence and knowledge you need in order to navigate the probate court with ease.
-Contact our local Atlanta office by calling (404) 436-1752.
+Contact our local Atlanta office by calling (678) 250-4281 .
 We look forward to hearing from you and learning how we can help you succeed!